zachlatta/nixos-configs/README.md

 # Dotfiles

+_These are my dotfiles as they stood on January 9th, 2020 before I wiped them to start fresh._

+---

 Hi!
 I'm Zach's dotfiles.
 He uses [rcm](https://github.com/thoughtbot/rcm) to manage me.
 I probably won't be much use to you, but I certainly am to him!